Someesvaar/Freelance_Hub/README.md

-# Freelanc Hub – AI-Powered Freelance Marketplace
+# Freelance Hub – AI-Powered Freelance Marketplace

-Freelanc Hub is a full-stack freelance marketplace platform built with React, Node.js, and Python (Flask).
+Freelance Hub is a full-stack freelance marketplace platform built with React, Node.js, and Python (Flask).
 It connects clients with freelancers efficiently using a custom ranking algorithm based on skill relevance, ratings, and efficiency.

 ## 🚀 Features